 On the other hand, intentionally making a false report or providing false information is grounds for discipline.

 Report it!
 Sexual harassment is not tolerated at Stanford University.
 We are here to help.
-Report matters to Stanford's Title IX Coordinator at firstname.lastname@example.org.
+Report matters to Stanford's Title IX Coordinator with the SHARE-TIX Office at firstname.lastname@example.org.

 Consult.
 If you're not ready to report, consult with one of Stanford's resources for further help and guidance.
 These people can provide support and advice about Stanford's policy and procedures, and can help you explore options towards resolution.